lammps/lammps/doc/src/python.rst

 The two commands can appear in either order in the input script so long as both are specified before the Python function is invoked for the first time.
+Afterwards, the variable 'foo' is associated with the Python function 'myMultiply'.

-The *format* keyword must be used if the *input* or *return* keyword is used.
+The *format* keyword must be used if the *input* or *return* keywords are used.
 It defines an *fstring* with M characters, where M = sum of number of inputs and outputs.
 The order of characters corresponds to the N inputs, followed by the return value (if it exists).
 Each character must be one of the following: "i" for integer, "f" for